microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/environments.rst

 The test environment is updated frequently - usually at least once a day - and all initial testing should be done against it.
 Initially this is the only environment you will be able to access.

-The test environment runs the most recent Office Online code available.
+The test environment runs the most recent |wac| code available.
 This does mean that you may see features there that are not yet available in production.
-However, the WOPI interactions between Office Online and your WOPI host should not differ dramatically between test and production.
+However, the WOPI interactions between |wac| and your WOPI host should not differ dramatically between test and production.
 In addition, as part of the :ref:`Launch process <shipping>` you'll be given production access to verify your integration behaves as expected in that environment prior to release.